makevoid/discord-cheapeth-price-bot/Readme.md

 # discord-cheapeth-price-bot

-Discord bot that fetches the latest cheapETH (cTH) price from the exchange(s)
+Discord price bot - prints cheapeth price in $ into a discord channel

 The only command available at the moment is `!price` (gets cTH median price and prints it into the channel)